Grant Logan

-Grant Logan (born 1980) is a Scottish international lawn bowler.
+Grant Logan (born 1976) is a Scottish international lawn bowler.

-Bowls career
+Biography

-Logan won the fours gold medal and pairs bronze medal at the 2011 Atlantic Bowls Championships.
+Logan born in 1976, became the youngest WLBA champion of champions when he won the 1993 event as a 16-year-old.

-Family
+He won the fours gold medal and pairs bronze medal at the 2011 Atlantic Bowls Championships.

 His father Gordon Logan, played in the English Football League for Port Vale. and his grandfather Rennie Logan won a silver medal at the 1972 World Outdoor Bowls Championship.